 Easily Run Ubuntu from USB Flash Drive with Persistence, using Yumi on Windows; In the following segment, I show you how to Create an Ubuntu bootable USB flash drive from within Windows.
 Once finished, you should be able to successfully run Ubuntu from USB just as you could from a CD.
 You might also use the flash drive to Install Ubuntu from USB to a Hard Drive.
 Here we will also utilize the popular Ubuntu casper-rw persistence feature.
 So that you can persistently save and restore your changes on subsequent boots.

-Ubuntu is a distribution offered by Canonical Ltd. Originally based upon and derived from Debian Linux.
-It has been improved, remixed and remastered.
-Furthermore it has become a well known staple Linux distribution.
-It is used the World over by many.
-While being Loved by all!
+Ubuntu is a distribution offered by Canonical Ltd. It was originally based upon and derived from Debian Linux.
+Having been improved upon, remixed and remastered over time this Open Source Operating System is amongst the most well known of Linux distributions.
+It is used the World over by many, and is Loved by almost everyone who uses it.

 - USB flash drive

-How to create an Ubuntu Live USB using YUMI
+How to Run Ubuntu from USB with Persistence by using YUMI

-- Download and launch the -> YUMI Bootable USB creation software.
+- Download and launch the -> YUMI Multiboot USB creation software.

 - Once the YUMI script has finished, restart your PC and set your BIOS or Boot Menu to boot from the USB device.
 Save your changes and then reboot.

-You should now be booting from your own personal Ubuntu Live on USB.
-Moreover, you should also be able to use the flash drive to install the full distribution to a Hard Drive.
+You should now be booting from your own personal Ubuntu Live USB.
+Moreover, you should also be able to use the flash drive to Install Ubuntu from USB to a Hard Drive.